Daddygram/twitter-clone/README.md

 - **Responsive Design**: Utilizes Bootstrap for a mobile-friendly interface.

 ## Cons
-- Luigi calls you gae.
+- Luigi does not like you.

 ## Installation